krisrs1128/talks/2025/20250717/notes.md

 The mediators don't necessarily have to be microbes.
 For example, in cholesterol research, it's known that a specific bacteria can influence protein production in the gut which has an effect on cholesterol levels.
-In this case, the metabolites are lie on the indirect path between the presence of this bacteria and host phenotype.
+In this case, the metabolites lie on the indirect path between the presence of this bacteria and host phenotype.

 ---